abdul-hamid-achik/blog/README.md

 ## Codebase Overview

 The codebase is structured around Next.js, a React framework, and Contentlayer2, a data layer for modern applications.
-It uses Apollo for handling GraphQL operations and Pinecone for vector search.
+It uses Apollo for handling GraphQL operations and PGVector for vector search.
 The blog supports multiple languages and uses `next-intl` for internationalization.
 The content of the blog (posts, pages, and paintings) is stored in markdown files and processed by Contentlayer2.
 The blog also features a search functionality that uses Apollo Client to fetch data from a GraphQL server.

 ## Acknowledgements